What is joy? Why did I choose to write about it? How could we choose joy?

 Allowing ourselves to feel joy does not mean that we don’t have ambitions or that we do not see serious things that need our attention.
 It doesn’t mean that we lose our credibility or importance.

 Allowing ourselves to feel joy in life means that we enjoy ourselves along the way.

 It means we make a choice to have a better life.
 It means that we choose joy.

-The Most Beautiful Things in Life are not Things
+Better Realize That The Most Beautiful Things in Life are not Things

 We all went through two really hard years.
 Our busy lives suddenly and brutally were stopped.
 Everything we knew changed.
 Suddenly we were forced to spend time indoors with ourselves.